 Author

-Julian Godfray is a senior associate in Baker McKenzie's Competition, Trade and Foreign Investment Department in London.
-Julian works in particular in the Firm's market-leading International Trade and Compliance & Investigations practices.
-Julian joined the Firm as a trainee in September 2014, and qualified in September 2016.
-Julian has been seconded to two FTSE 100 clients during his time at the Firm, including in the ethics and compliance team of one client.
-Julian has also completed secondments to the Firm's European and Competition Law Practice in Brussels in 2016, and more recently to the Firm's Madrid office in 2020, working as part of the Firm's trade compliance practice in Spain.
+Julian Godfray is a senior associate in Baker McKenzie's market-leading International Trade and Compliance & Investigations practices, and is based in London.
+Julian joined Baker McKenzie as a trainee in September 2014, and qualified in September 2016.
+Julian has been seconded to two FTSE 100 clients during his time at Baker McKenzie, including in the ethics and compliance team of one client.
+Julian has also been seconded to the sanctions legal team of a major global investment bank.
+Julian has also completed secondments to Baker McKenzie's Brussels office in 2016, and more recently to the firm's Madrid office, working as part of the firm's trade compliance practice in Spain.

 Author